 Birth defects linked to Agent Orange

 Spina bifida is a spinal cord birth defect.
 A baby develops spina bifida while still in the womb.
 In some cases, a parent’s past contact with specific chemicals causes this birth defect.
 If you served in Vietnam or Thailand, or in or near the Korean Demilitarized Zone (DMZ)—and your child has spina bifida or certain other birth defects—your child may be able to get disability benefits.
 Find out if your child qualifies for benefits.

 Can my child get disability benefits from VA?

-Your child may be able to get disability benefits if they were diagnosed with a form of spina bifida other than spina bifida occulta and the below descriptions are true.
+Your child may be able to get disability benefits if the below descriptions are true.